-The Grand Duke and Grand Duchess Foundation A charity that supports inclusion and integration
+The Grand Duke and Grand Duchess Foundation - supporting inclusion and integration

 The Fondation du Grand-Duc et de la Grande-Duchesse was set up in 1981, when the royal couple got married.
 Its focus has always been to encourage integration and inclusion.
 The foundation's Board of Directors is chaired by HRH the Grand Duchess.